AmericanCouncils/kalinka/README.md

 in your Guards, as well as the default "allow" policy that simply always permits access.

-If you don't define any policy for an action, it is always denies access by default.
+If you don't define any policy for an action, it is always denied by default.

 For most basic use cases, you can derive from `SimpleAuthorizer`: